-- (a) Unless the Contractor is a State or local government agency, the Contractor shall report at least annually, as required by the Secretary of Labor, on -- - (1) The number of special disabled veterans, the number of veterans of the Vietnam era, and other eligible veterans in the workforce of the Contractor by job category and hiring location; and - (2) The total number of new employees hired during the period covered by the report, and of the total, the number of special disabled veterans, the number of veterans of the Vietnam era, and the number of other eligible veterans; and - (3) The maximum number and the minimum number of employees of the Contractor during the period covered by the report. - (b) The Contractor shall report the above items by completing the Form VETS-100, entitled "Federal Contractor Veterans' Employment Report (VETS-100 Report)". - (c) The Contractor shall submit VETS-100 Reports no later than September 30 of each year beginning September 30, 1988. - (d) The employment activity report required by paragraph (a)(2) of this clause shall reflect total hires during the most recent 12-month period as of the ending date selected for the employment profile report required by paragraph (a)(1) of this clause.
-Contractors may select an ending date-- - (1) As of the end of any pay period between July 1 and August 31 of the year the report is due, or - (2) As of December 31, if the Contractor has prior written approval from the Equal Employment Opportunity Commission to do so for purposes of submitting the Employer Information Report EEO-1 (Standard Form 100). - (e) The Contractor shall base the count of veterans reported according to paragraph (a) of this clause on voluntary disclosure.
-Each Contractor subject to the reporting requirements at 38 U.S.C.
-4212 shall invite all special disabled veterans, veterans of the Vietnam era, and other eligible veterans who wish to benefit under the affirmative action program at 38 U.S.C.4212 to identify themselves to the Contractor.
-The invitation shall state-

-- (1) That the information is voluntarily provided; - (2) That the information will be kept confidential; - (3) Disclosure or refusal to provide the information will not subject the applicant or employee to any adverse treatment; and - (4) The information will be used only in accordance with the regulations promulgated under 38 U.S.C.
-4212. - (f) The Contractor shall insert the terms of this clause in all subcontracts or purchase orders of \$100,000 or more unless exempted by rules, regulations, or orders of the Secretary of Labor.
+- (b) Unless the Contractor is a State or local government agency, the Contractor shall report at least annually, as required by the Secretary of Labor, on -- - (1) The total number of employees in the contractor's workforce, by job category and hiring location, who are disabled veterans, other protected veterans, Armed Forces service medal veterans, and recently separated veterans. - (2) The total number of new employees hired during the period covered by the report, and of the total, the number of disabled veterans, other protected veterans, Armed Forces service medal veterans, and recently separated veterans; and - (3) The maximum number and the minimum number of employees of the Contractor or subcontractor at each hiring location during the period covered by the report. - (c) The Contractor shall report the above items by completing the Form VETS-100A, entitled "Federal Contractor Veterans' Employment Report (VETS-100A Report)". - (d) The Contractor shall submit VETS-100A Reports no later than September 30 of each year. - (e) The employment activity report required by paragraph (b)(2) and (b)(3) of this clause shall reflect total hires, and maximum and minimum number of employees, during the most recent 12-month period preceding the ending date selected for the report.
+Contractors may select an ending date-- - (1) As of the end of any pay period between July 1 and August 31 of the year the report is due, or - (2) As of December 31, if the Contractor has prior written approval from the Equal Employment Opportunity Commission to do so for purposes of submitting the Employer Information Report EEO-1 (Standard Form 100). - (f) The number of veterans reported must be based on data known to the contractor when completing the VETS-100A.
+The contractor's knowledge of veterans status may be obtained in a variety of ways, including an invitation to applicants to selfidentify (in accordance with 41 CFR 60-300.42), voluntary self-disclosure by employees, or actual knowledge of veteran status by the contractor.
+This paragraph does not relieve an employer of liability for discrimination under 38 U.S.C.
+4212. - (g) The Contractor shall insert the terms of this clause in all subcontracts of \$100,000 or more unless exempted by rules, regulations, or orders of the Secretary of Labor.